 An about page can only share so much.
 To know more about how and why Wine and Mommy Time came to be please read on.

 For many years, my ambitions were to attend makeup school.
-My parents, however, were not entirely supportive as it wasn’t conventional, and it was on the other side of the country.
-After a year and of dating Geoff my parents gave me the green light to apply for school, I was accepted!
-This meant however that I would have to move to Vancouver, on my own at 20 and our relationship would be tested.
+My parents, however, were not entirely supportive as it was on the other side of the country.
+After a year of dating Geoff, my parents gave me the green light to apply for school, I was accepted!
+This meant however that I would have to move to Vancouver.
+On my own at 20 and our relationship would be tested.

-Upon learning that we were having a baby we planned for an announcement photo shoot to document our moment in time when we would be growing from two to three.
-Before learning about the baby on the way, we had already booked a trip back east as Geoff was in a wedding.
+Upon learning that we were having a baby we planned for an announcement photo shoot to document our moment in time.
+A time when we would be growing from two to three.
+Before learning about the baby on the way, we had already booked a trip back east.
+Geoff was going to be in a friend’s wedding.
 This would be perfect timing to tell our families as I was not yet 12 weeks and not ready to go public.
 Our families were over the moon.
 Geoff’s family already had two grandchildren but for my parents, this was their first.

-Time went on and we eventually found out about the gender of our imposing baby to be, as I am a planner and needed to know.
+Time went on and we eventually found out about the gender of our imposing baby to be.
+As I am a planner and needed to know.
 We were having a boy!
 March 27, 2016, marked the new chapter in our lives.
-We welcomed Peyton to the world.
+We welcomed Peyton into the world.

 When I was pregnant I read a lot of blogs to see other’s experiences in pregnancy and new mommy-hood.
 The experiences and stories of others were very insightful and I hope to do the same for you as well.
-As mentioned, I read blogs for experiences, not medical advice.
-If I am to give you any advice to walk away with at all it is that if you have any medical questions about your pregnancy please consult your healthcare team, not Google.
+As mentioned, I read blogs about experiences, not medical advice.
+If I am to give you any advice to walk away with at all.
+It is that if you have any medical questions about your pregnancy please consult your healthcare team, not Google.

 Aside from being a new, and first-time mom, I love DIY projects, reality TV, wine, sports and creating new memories.
-I may not be an expert mom, wife, or human, but I can offer a view into my own experiences and I hope that you at the very least find amusement out of my journey.
+I may not be an expert mom, wife, or human.
+But, I can offer a view into my own experiences.
+I hope that you at the very least find amusement out of my journey.